Two Car: Anime

 Nikoichi was credited for the original work.
 Masafumi Tamura directed the anime at Silver Link.
 Katsuhiko Takayama supervised and wrote the series scripts.
 Tiv drafted the original character design concepts, and Yuki Sawairi adapted those designs for animation.
 Sphere performed the opening theme "Heart to Heart", while Void_Chords performed the ending theme "Angelica Wind" alongside Aoi Koga & Aimi Tanaka.
-Crunchyroll streamed the anime.
+Crunchyroll streamed the series.

 Reception

 Previews

 Anime News Network had four editors review the first episode of the anime: Rebecca Silverman gave praise to the episode for its luscious backgrounds and building interest in the sport of sidecar racing; Theron Martin saw intrigue in the Yuri and Megumi relationship possibly making for an interesting watch but was unsure of its place in the fall season schedule; James Beckett praised the animation of the racing sequences and the added use of CG to them, but was critical of the two main leads being characterized and motivated over a romance with their unseen coach.
 The fourth reviewer, Nick Creamer, felt the show lacked a "real sense of drama or urgency" in both its racing scenes and character interactions, concluding that it "isn't a terrible show in any way, it also doesn't present any convincing reasons to keep watching.
 This one's an easy skip."